Intrapersonal

 Looks like

 Concise position statements.
 Willingness to disagree.
-Saying "I don't know" without hedging.
+Saying “I don't know” without padding it.

 Failure mode